tomjoht/tomjoht.github.io/_posts/2018/8/2018-08-31-handling-multiple-versions-of-content.md

 For the other variable, `device_friendly_name`, this gets inserted into `{% raw %}<caption>{{include.device_friendly_name}}</caption>{% endraw %}`.
 Since this variable isn't already inside curly braces, no brackets are needed.

-(Note: I'm sorry for the poor explanation here, but more proper explanations about how Jekyll works would require me to back up several revolutions and create a much longer post here.)
+(Note: I'm sorry for the poor explanation here, but more proper explanations about how Jekyll works would require me to back up several revolutions and create a much longer post.)

 Now in another file called `device-specifications.md`, I have another include called `version_includes.html` that populates the page with a list of files (each of the 10 specification files) specified in the page's frontmatter.
 The `version_includes.html` file populates the drop-down selector with each of the files, and then does about another five really cool (and complicated things) to generate a mini-TOC, set the query string parameter in the URL, activate the right stylesheet, and populate other aspects all based on some logic I configured.